 A: Established in 1980, Doorway to Hope was originally one of the Martin House family of companies, as was BCH Trenton.
-As its own 501 C(3) corporation, Doorway is now a separate entity.
-It is not part of Better Community Housing of Trenton but shares the same advisor in Father Brian McCormick, founder of Martin House, and is part of BCH Trenton's fund-raising efforts.
-(See Doorway to Hope tab below for more information.)
+As its own 501 C(3) corporation, Doorway is now a separate entity and is in a transitional period, not accepting clients.

 Q: Are donations to BCH Trenton deductible for income tax purposes?